elzii/chatjimmy-openai-compatible-extended/README.md

 **NOTE:** The default port is 4100.
 You can override it by setting the `PORT` environment variable.
 Also, if you wish to iterate on it, since it uses uvicorn, it will automatically reload on code changes to it.

+## ⚠️ WARNINGS
+- There is a bug where writing files will sometimes write to the directory where the `server.py` of this project is located, instead of the current working directory.
+It is less common when using the specifying a path or using the `@` helper most CLI tools have.

 ## 📋 TODO